FuDesign2008/plan.vim/README.md

    key is `<leader>gt`.

 ##Options
-1. `g:plan_file` the path of planning file, you can config this option in `.vimrc`.
+1. `g:plan_file` the path of planning file, you can configure this option in `.vimrc`.
 1. `g:plan_custom_keymap` custom to make key mapping or not, default value is `0`.